10 must-visit Gloucestershire farmers' markets

 Cheltenham farmers’ market

-More than 30 bustling stalls from farmers and businesses within a 30-mile radius of Cheltenham line The Promenade from 9am to 2pm on the second and last Friday of every month.
+More than 30 bustling stalls from farmers and businesses within a 30-mile radius of Cheltenham line the Promenade from 9am to 2pm on the second and last Friday of every month.

 Gloucester farmers’ market

-Every Friday from 9am to 3pm, The Cross in Gloucester is transformed into a bustling, farming hub when more than 20 vendors take up temporary residence to sell a wide range of quality local food and drink.
+Every Friday from 9am to 3pm, The Cross in Gloucester is transformed into a bustling farming hub, when more than 20 vendors take up temporary residence to sell a wide range of quality local food and drink.

 Keen foodies will find everything from award-winning cheeses, wines and ciders, to prime meats and poultry straight from the farm, with a host of seasonal delights including fresh fruit and veg from local growers along with a variety of hot street food to tuck into.

-Tewkesbury farmers’ market
+Tewkesbury retail market

 Cirencester farmers’ market